Project

 Actions #7

-Updated by Louis B over 1 year ago
+Updated by Louis B almost 2 years ago

 I just initiated an ticked asking for better GUI/SSH security.
 GUI/SSH should IMHO only listen to defined IP's and not all IP's.